9 Ways to Prevent Swamp Ass

-Butt sweat aka “swamp butt” is a natural, albeit unpleasant bodily function.
-Find out how...
+Butt sweat aka “swamp ass” is a natural, albeit unpleasant bodily function.
+Find out how to...

 We’ve all seasoned a car seat or two with booty dew.
 The earth is warming and so are our buttholes.
 None of us is immune to butt sweat, but there are ways we can prevent swamp ass from becoming a problem.
 Sit on your most absorbent towel as we talk causes, solutions, and when it’s time to take your sweaty rump to a doctor.